abigailg15/hackillinoisbug/README.md

 These files are typically generated during the training process of an object detection model using TensorFlow's Object Detection API or similar frameworks.
 Once the training is complete, the frozen graph is exported along with its text representation for later use during inference.
 When performing object detection inference, you load the frozen graph using TensorFlow's API, and it allows you to perform predictions on new images or video frames.

+Collect and Annotate Your Dataset:

+Gather a dataset of images that contain the objects you want to detect.
+Annotate the images with bounding boxes indicating the location of each object of interest.
+Tools like LabelImg can help with this task.
+Prepare Your Dataset:

+Organize your dataset into a directory structure suitable for training.
+Convert the annotations into a format compatible with TensorFlow's Object Detection API, such as TFRecord files.
+Choose a Model Architecture:

+Select an object detection architecture that suits your needs.
+You may start with a simple architecture like Single Shot Multibox Detector (SSD) or You Only Look Once (YOLO) and then experiment with more complex models if needed.
+Configure the Training Pipeline:

+Define a configuration file specifying the model architecture, training parameters, and input data configuration.
+Adjust parameters such as learning rate, batch size, and number of training steps based on your dataset size and computational resources.
+Initialize the Model:

+Initialize the model with random weights.
+Training:

+Train the model on your annotated dataset using the TensorFlow Object Detection API.
+Monitor the training process and adjust hyperparameters as needed.
+Evaluation:

+Evaluate the trained model on a separate validation dataset to assess its performance.
+Compute evaluation metrics such as mean Average Precision (mAP) to quantify the model's accuracy.
+Export the Trained Model:

+Export the trained model checkpoint to a format suitable for inference, such as a frozen graph (.pb file) or a SavedModel.
+Inference:

+Use the exported trained model for inference on new images or video streams.